cozy/cozy-docs/src/documents/hack/cookbooks/debugging-production.html.md

 cozy-monitor start-standalone <port>
 ```

-This command should execute in your source root.
+This command should be executed in application source root.
 Option is the port used by your application.
 This function installs your application in your cozy and gives it its permission.

-Once, you have finish your debug, you can uninstall application with:
+Once, you have finish your debug, you can uninstall your application with:

 ```bash
 cozy-monitor stop-standalone